 Teaching the alphabet requires lots of repetition and fun learning activities for kids to explore letters in many different ways.
 The Free Winter Alphabet Activity for Uppercase and Lowercase letters fits into any winter theme for preschool while keeping little hands active.
 Just print all 26 letter mats (color or black and white), print and cut the snowballs (3 lowercase/3 uppercase for each letter), and have some alphabet fun!

-Matching Uppercase and Lowercase Letters
+Learning to Match Uppercase and Lowercase Letters in Preschool

 As with so many educational strategies, there’s a bit of controversy when it comes to teaching the alphabet.
 While some teachers believe it’s easier to teach the uppercase letters first, still others think it makes sense to introduce them as letter pairs right away.